MehreenMehreen/muharaf/readme.md

 # The Dataset
 The dataset has two parts.
 - The public part of Muharaf has 1,216 images and can be downloaded from [Zenodo](https://zenodo.org/records/11492215).
 We distribute this dataset under the [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 - The restricted part of Muharaf has 428 images distributed under a proprietary license.
-It can be downloaded by writing to [Elham Abdallah](elhamabdallah@usek.edu.lb) at Phoenix Center for Lebanese Studies, USEK.
+It can be downloaded by writing to [Carlos Younes](carlosyounes@usek.edu.lb) at Phoenix Center for Lebanese Studies, USEK.
 This part of the dataset is distributed under a proprietary license with the condition that it will not be re-distributed and only used for research purposes.

 # ScribeArabic Annotation Software
-The annotation software used to create this dataset is in the img_annotation directory.
-Its documentation can be found here:
+[ScribeArabic](https://github.com/MehreenMehreen/ScribeArabic) is the annotation software used to create the Muharaf Dataset.
+Read its [manual](https://github.com/MehreenMehreen/ScribeArabic/blob/main/manual.md) to get an idea of how it works.

 # JSON to PAGE-XML Converter
 The ScribeArabic software natively uses JSON files.
 You can conver them to PAGE-XML using the source code provdided in the page-xml folder